StarRocks/starrocks/docs/table_design/Data_distribution.md

     DISTRIBUTED BY HASH(site_id,city_code) BUCKETS 30;
     ```

-- How to set the number of buckets when adding a partition
+- How to set the number of buckets when adding a new partition
+  > **NOTICE**
+  >
+  > You cannot modify the number of buckets for an existing partition.
   - Method 1: automatically set the number of buckets (Recommended)

     Since v2.5.7, StarRocks supports automatically setting the number of buckets based on machine resources and data volume for a partition.
 To enable this feature, make sure that the FE dynamic parameter `enable_auto_tablet_distribution` retains the default value `TRUE`.